 Develop a Strategic Reward System

-Depending on the nature of their job, bonuses may be offered if they reach certain key performance indicators(KPIs) or quotas.
+Reward systems can be as simple as non financial rewards such as a pizza day, movie tickets, shopping vouchers or employee of the month programs.
+More complex monitory rewards can form part of the employment package, performance based monthly, quarlterly or annually but must be measurable and monitored.
 These bonuses will give employees extra motivation to perform better.
 It makes a positive impact on the way they see and appreciate their jobs and you as their boss or employer.